Times New Roman: Times 4-line Mathematics Series 569

+Besides Monotype versions, Times New Roman was also available in metal type from Linotype, discussed below, and Intertype.

 Usage

 Times New Roman's popularity rapidly expanded beyond its original niche, becoming popular in book printing and general publishing.
 Monotype promoted the typeface in their trade magazine, The Monotype Recorder, and took advantage of this popularity by cutting a widened version, Series 427, for book publishing, although many books ultimately used the original version.
 The first known book published in Times New Roman (the original 327 Monotype series) was Minnow Among Tritons, published by the Nonesuch Press and printed by R&R Clark in 1934.
 (Because the cover of the Monotype Recorder compared the new "Times New Roman" with a sample of the previous type labelled as "Times Old Roman", some writers have assumed that the Times' previous typeface was actually called this, which it was not.)

 An early user of Times New Roman outside its origin was by Daniel Berkeley Updike, an influential historian of printing with whom Morison carried an extensive correspondence.
 Impressed by the design, he used it to set his book Some Aspects of Printing, Old and New.
 It then was chosen by the Crowell-Collier magazines Woman's Home Companion and then its sister publications such as Collier's.
 A brochure was published to mark the change along with a letter from Morison hoping that the redesign would be a success.
 Ultimately it became Monotype's best-selling metal type of all time.